iliabylich/iliabylich.github.io/_posts/2015-11-10-handlersocket-with-ruby.markdown

 Type `P -> 0 -> your_database -> your_table -> PRIMARY -> id,some_column` (where `->` is Tab).
 And press Enter.
 It should return `0 -> 1`.

 This protocol looks ugly, but it may save you a lot of network usage.
-It's very compact, and parsing doesn't require any CPU usage.
+It's very compact, and parsing does not require any CPU usage.

 # Use cases

 If you don't have too much queries per second, probably you don't need HS.
-It doesn't optimize queries, but you may save some time on request parsing + some network.
+It does not optimize queries, but you may save some time on request parsing + some network.
 You may find it interesting if you have a lot of simple queries, like simple `SELECT`'s by primary key.

 # Ruby adapter